Hemanthkumarreddy/assignment2-pidaparathy/README.md

 2. Board a connecting flight from Kansas city to Chicago.
 3. Followed by Chicago to London Heathrow.
 4. Accomplished by the flight London Heathrow to Kerala.

+- Indian Currency
+- Credit Card and Debit Card
+- Local friend or Guide
+- Traditional wear
+- Knowledge about local language
+- Famous and authentic resturants, sceneries and temples
+- DSLR for memories